 A protection order is similar to a safety order, meaning that the violent partner remains in the home, but is ordered not to use violence, threats or molestation.
-If the person is not living with you, it prohibits them from watching, or being near, your home.
+If the person is not living with you, it may also prohibit them from watching, or being near, your home.
+Protection orders may also prevent him/her from following you or communicating (including electronically) with you or a dependent person.

 It is a temporary order, put in place until the full hearing for your safety, or barring, order takes place.